 Suggestions on how to proceed are greatly encouraged....

-#4 Updated by Matt Jones about 12 years ago
+#4 Updated by Matt Jones over 12 years ago

 For common problems like this, if the record delim is missing from the metadata, we should try a couple of common ones (\n, \r, \r\n) and see if any work.
 By work it means that we get the right number of columns per record, etc.

 Then we should post a warning to the user that we had to guess the structure of the dataset and that the metadata should be updated to be more accurate.

-#5 Updated by Matt Jones about 12 years ago
+#5 Updated by Matt Jones over 12 years ago

 For that matter, even if record delimiter is present in the metadata, if we get a parsing error we might want to try a different record delimiter just to be more accepting of real-world input, and again post a worning that the metadata wasn't consistent with the data so we used a different delimiter.

 In addition, we probably need to incorporate the data manager lib into Kepler now that it is more mature, so that all of these sorts of parsing decisions are incorporated in a single, well-maintained library.
 This would obviously be a big refactor for Kepler (but was our original internt with the datamanager lib).

-#6 Updated by ben leinfelder about 12 years ago
+#6 Updated by ben leinfelder over 12 years ago

 We can display the message when the metadata is first parsed.
 Right now I have it as a MessageHandler warning for each entity in the datapackage.
 We can relax this to only show once if any of the entities in the datapackage have unspecified record delimiters.